QuSpin/QuSpin/sphinx/source/user_basis.rst

 In the `user_basis`, the functions encoding the symmetry action are referred to as maps.
 Every map has as its first argument the integer (state) to be tansformed, followed by the number of sites.
 For fermionic systems, the symmetry action can also modify the fermion sign of a given state.
 Therefore, the last argument is a `sign_ptr`.

 Symmtries are passed to the `user_basis` constructor via a python dictionary, called `maps`.
-The keys are arbitrary strings which define a unique name for each map; the corresponding values are tuples of three entries: `(map function, symmetry periodicity, quantum number)`.
-The symmetry periodicity (or cyclicity) is the smallest integer :math:`l`, such that :math:`T^l = T`.
+The keys are arbitrary strings which define a unique name for each map; the corresponding values are tuples of three entries: `(map function, periodicity, quantum number, args)`.
+The symmetry periodicity (or cyclicity, or multiplicity) is the smallest integer :math:`m_Q`, such that :math:`Q^{m_Q} = 1`.

 >>> maps = dict(T_block=(translation,10,0,T_args), P_block=(parity,2,0,P_args), )

+**Note**:

-**Note**: the map functions need to be cast as decorated numba cfuncs (see below).
+* all map functions need to be cast as decorated numba cfuncs **(SEE below)**.
+* even though some arguments of the map functions are not used in the function bodies, the user is required to define them (and no mores).
+This allows to keep the code general.
+The names of these arguments are arbitrary, but their data typs are **not**.

 Using `numba` to pass python functions to the `C++` `user_basis` constructor